using Oscar

 | Short Description | This notebook demonstrates the computational algebraic procedure in OSCAR to determine the identifiability of model parameters in linear graphical models. |

-The direct effects \(\lambda_{21}\), \(\lambda_{31}\) and \(\lambda_{43}\) correspond to edges in the graph are parameters of interest.
-In practice, direct effects can for example model the effectiveness of a medical drug, the effectiveness of an institutional policy or of machine settings on the manufacturing quality.
-Experts or statistical structure learning can infer a potential graph inducing a structural model in which parameters are to be estimated.
+The direct effects \(\lambda_{12}\), \(\lambda_{13}\) and \(\lambda_{34}\) correspond to edges in \(\mathcal{G}\) and constitute the parameters of primary interest.
+In applications, such direct effects may model, for instance, the efficacy of a medical treatment, the impact of an institutional policy, or the influence of machine settings on manufacturing quality.
+The graph \(\mathcal{G}\) may be specified by domain experts or inferred via statistical structure learning, after which the corresponding model parameters are to be estimated.

-There exists mathematical theory in the Half-Trek-Criterion on whether model parameters can be identified.
-This criterion is however sufficient but not necessary (Foygel, Draisma, and Drton (2012)).
-We show how computational algebra programs can be used to check parameter identifiability, closing the theoretical gap.
-All symbolic computations are performed in the Oscar Package embedded in Julia (“OSCAR – Open Source Computer Algebra Research System, Version 1.7.0” (2026)).
+Generic identifiability of model parameters may be assessed via the sufficient but not necessary Half-Trek Criterion (Foygel, Draisma, and Drton (2012)).
+We describe a computational algebraic approach that is both necessary and sufficient, thereby closing this theoretical gap.
+All symbolic computations are performed in the Julia package OSCAR (“OSCAR – Open Source Computer Algebra Research System, Version 1.7.0” (2026)).

 using Oscar